-Every family needs to complete a prekindergarten application even if they are coming from another county or state.
-If transferring within HCPS, the prekindergarten teacher needs to contact the current prekindergarten teacher to verify the student was accepted on automatic income status.
+✓ Every family needs to complete a pre-k application even if they are coming from another county or state.
+If transferring within HCPS, the pre-k teacher needs to contact the current pre-k teacher to verify the student was accepted on automatic income status.
 If so, the application is transferred, and the student is accepted.
-If the application was not automatic those students are not eligible for full day prekindergarten.
-It is important to make the parent aware that if a student withdraws from his/her current prekindergarten program that the student may not be eligible to attend prekindergarten at the receiving school.
+If the application was not automatic those students are not eligible for full day pre-k.
+It is important to make the parent aware that if a student withdraws from his/her current pre-k program that the student may not be eligible to attend pre-k at the receiving school.

-Current Full-Day Prekindergarten Application Timeline
+Current Full-Day Pre-K Application Timeline